jonwashburn/riemann/SESSION_SUMMARY.md

 ## Blockers Documented

 - blocker-7 (7a–7c): arctan(2) > 1.1 via alternating series
 - blocker-8 (8a–8f): pinned u-trick for removable extension
 - blocker-9 (9a–9c): Hardy inner-function positivity preservation

 ## Current State

-Axioms: ~34 (down from 46)
+Axioms: ~32 (down from 46)
 Theorems with admits: 2
 Build: passing
-Commit: 635d137
+Commit: 2b5ef17

-Next session: Fill admits in blockers 8 and 9, or tackle more calculus/derivative axioms.
+Next session: Continue with derivative axioms or fill admits in blockers 8 and 9.